 DMV Employer Pull Notice Program (EPN): A program that provides employers and regulatory agencies with a means of promoting driver safety through the ongoing review of driver records.
-The EPN program allows an organization to monitor driver's license records of employees who drive on an organization's behalf.
+The EPN program allows your organization to monitor Driver License records of employees who drive on your organization's behalf.